RifeLab/lab-manual/manuscript.md

 In many cases, you may also be asked to submit a draft of a letter, which will be extensively modified, made more glamorous, and edited to add anything important that you left out.
 While this process will likely feel awkward, it ensures that the letter contains all the information you need, and that it can be submitted on time.

-### IP/Openness
-Intellectual Property guidelines are handled in accordance with the instructions from our research sponsors and university guidance.
-Lab members must follow the [Clemson Participation Agreement](https://ci.clemson.edu/assets/docs/ip/archive/Student%20Participation%20Agreement%20-%20For%20Use%20in%20Sponsored%20Course%20Projects.pdf) and the agreements with our sponsors.
-These often allow, encourage, or require openness.
-If you have concerns at any point, set up a meeting with Trevor to discuss these concerns.

 ### Vehicles
 The Rife Lab is responsible for a state-owned Tahoe to be used to complete research and field activities.
+In order to drive state vehicles, you are required to take an online training course.
 The mileage log must be filled out whenever the Tahoe is used and turned in monthly.
 Blank logs are available in the mail room.
 For state vehicles, gas can be pumped on station.